Blog Article

 Struggling to Balance Work and Apprenticeship Work?
 You’re Not Alone.

-You’re managing workloads, meetings, deadlines, audits, projects, customers, production pressures, compliance responsibilities, and then you’ve also got assignments, lectures and Off-the-Job learning hours to fit in too.
+You’re managing workloads, meetings, deadlines, audits, projects, customers, production pressures and compliance responsibilities, whilst also trying to fit in assignments, lectures and Off-the-Job (OTJ) learning hours.

 If you’ve ever sat there thinking: